Punch Dickins: Second World War

 Prior to the Second World War Dickins became a general superintendent for CPR airline division.
 When war came Punch Dickins again entered the military, this time as the head of the Atlantic Ferry Command, which flew combat aircraft to Britain during the early years of the war.
-After 1942 Dickins emerged as one of the leading exponents of the Commonwealth Air Training Plan.
+After 1942 Dickins emerged as one of the leading exponents of the British Commonwealth Air Training Plan.
 His involvement was one of the reasons why the organization was able to train many thousands of combat fliers in Canada.
-Punch also managed six flight training schools.
+Punch also managed six flight training schools, due to his status as manager.
 He finished the war years as a vice-president of Canadian Pacific Airlines before joining de Havilland Canada Aircraft Ltd.